TrevorTress/TrevorTress/README.md

 # Trevor Tress

 Hi!
-My name is Trevor.
+I'm Trevor.

 ## About me

-I became a full-stack web developer after graduating from Michigan State's Full Stack Web Development Bootcamp.
+I'm a full-stack web developer that graduated from Michigan State's Full Stack Web Development Bootcamp in 2022.

 I now specialize in creating customized documentation management systems, primarily for manufacturing companies, with a focus on streamlining documentation processes, improving information flow, and enhancing overall efficiency, all inside of a sleek and user-friendly interface.